dgcameron/erpcloudextract/README.md

         - Select full or incremental replication
         - Option to include deletions
         - Run now or schedule with full or incremental replication
-        - Row limits apply (125k for 1 OCPU up to 2.2M for 16+ OCPU)
+        - Various row and data limits apply for data sources and reports, and for DV, Business Intelligence, and Essbase Services.
+For data sources row limits are 125k for 1 OCPU up to 2.2M for 16+ OCPU.
+See the OCC link above for details (plan your service section).
 - New in OAC, replication can source data from either BICC or OTBI VOs directly, and can target either OAC internal storage or a DBCS target.